Local pro hockey: Wolves oust Thunderbirds, advance to FPHL title series

 Along with Beukeboom, Watertown coach Brent Clarke also credited the Wolves’ team defense in the series win, allowing two goals in two games.

 “I loved our effort,” Clarke said.
 “This is one of the best defensive games they’ve had all season long.
-Finally 62 games in we’re dialed in on our defensive side.
-So maybe it took the playoffs and what we’re playing for to sink in, but I was very happy with the way our defense played.”
+Finally 62 games in we’re dialed in on our defensive side.”

 Watertown killed off all four of its penalties, including two-man advantages in the second and third periods.
 It also killed off a 5-on-3 Thunderbirds man advantage for 19 seconds late in the second period.